tlangfor/tlangfor.github.io/about.md

 Two such detectors, FaNS-1 and FaNS-2, were built and characterized at the National Institute of Standards and Technology in Gaithersburg, MD before being installed at different underground laboratories.
 The detectors then measured the ambient fast neutron flux and spectra at different depths of overburden.
 These measurements have wide-ranging impact from low-background underground experiments to the detection of special nuclear material.

-In my spare time I enjoy sailing, hiking, and woodworking.

 # Education: